CheickAmadou/cardgamedriver/target/classes/edu/guilford/codeReview.md

 - **iTurn**: This attribute was unneccesary and wasn't mentioned in the specifications so I removed it.
 - **Reset Method**: The `reset()` method was implemented to create a game with a new shuffled deck and discard pile.
 - **Get Winner Method**: A `getWinner()` method was added to determine the winner of the game based on the best five-card hand.
 - **Best Five-Card Hand Evaluation**: The `getBestFiveCardHandValue(Hand hand)` method was added to evaluate the best five-card hand value for the given hand.
 First I sorted the cards, then I took the top 5 cards and put them in a hand, and then I found the total value of them.
 - **Turn Method**: First Sacificial card method was fixed.
 Implemented CompareTo.
+In addition, I also fixed the Illegal Argument Exception coming from this method.

+### IllegalArgumentException Issue

+#### Problem Description
+When running the program, an `IllegalArgumentException` occasionally occurs in the `LamarckianPoker` class.
+The error happens the player has zero cards and `rand.nextInt(player1Hand.size())` or `rand.nextInt(player2Hand.size())` is called trying to get a random card.

+#### Cause of the Error
+The `IllegalArgumentException` is caused by passing an illegal argument to the `rand.nextInt()` method.
+This method requires a positive, non zero, integer as an argument.
+If the size of the player's hand is zero, the argument passed to `rand.nextInt()` will be zero, leading to the exception being thrown.

+#### Conditions Leading to the Error
+The error occurs when one or both players have zero cards in their hand.
+This happens when a player loses all their cards during the game.
+When the `turn()` method is called, it attempts to get a random card from an empty hand, resulting in the `IllegalArgumentException`.

+#### Proposed Fix
+To fix this issue, the `turn()` method should be changed make sure both players have more than zero cards.
+If a player has zero cards, the game should be considered over, and that player should be declared the loser as there is no way for them to get a card.

+#### Code Changes
+The `turn()` method was updated to include a check to ensure that both players have more than zero cards before proceeding with the turn.
+If either player has zero cards, the game ends.

 ```java
     /**